TheProjectsX/pluto_prototype/server/structures.md

 ## Response Structure from a Intent Function

+Intent Functions will return an Array of Response.
+As we don't want to use the Message send feature in every intent function, intent Functions will return Array / List of response.
+That way, more than one command (ex: speak + execute) will be sent to the client separately.

+## [{}] ->

 -   ### `key` (str)
     > This contains the name Command that the Client is required to perform.
 Caller function will get the required codes and commands of this Command Name
 -   ### `perform` (str) [!]